 Instructions

-- In medium pot filled halfway with water (about 5 cups of water), bring to a boil on high heat.
-Once the hot water reaches boiling point, add small tapioca pearls.
-Reduce to medium high heat or to a rolling boil, boil for 10 minutes.
-Do not cover and stir occasionally.
-Turn off the heat, cover and let it sit for another 10 minutes until the pearls have softened and are completely translucent.
-Note: If you see a small white dot in the center of the pearls, they will need another 2-3 minutes to sit covered in the hot water to become translucent.
+- Then turn off the heat, cover and let it sit for another 10 minutes until the pearls have softened and are completely translucent.
+If you see a small white dot in the center of the pearls, let them sit in the hot water covered for another 2-3 minutes to become fully translucent.

-- Strain the cooked pearls in a fine mesh sieve and rinse off the excess starch with cold running water or in a bowl of cold water, until cool to touch.
-Strain out excess water.
+- Strain the cooked pearls in a fine mesh sieve and rinse off the excess starch with cold running water until cool to touch.
+Then strain out excess water.
 Transfer cold tapioca to a large bowl.

-- Divide the coconut sago mixture into 4 equal portions and pour each portion on top of the mango layer in the dessert bowls.
-Top it off with the cubed mangos.
-Optional: garnish with a fresh mint leaf for aesthetics.
-Enjoy!
+- Divide the coconut sago mixture into 4 equal portions and pour on top of the mango layer in each serving.
+Top off with the cubed mangos.
+Garnish with a fresh mint leaf and enjoy cold!
+Alternatively, you can mix everything together in a large bowl and divide into small portions but you won't get the layered effect.

 Wendi